stefanspringer1/SwiftXML/README.md

 Part of the effiency is the possibility to efficiently find elements or attributes of a certain name without having to traverse the whole tree.
 An according iteration proceeds in the order by which the elements or attributes have been added to the document.
 When iterating in this manner, newly added elements or attributes are then also processed as part of the same iteration.

 The user of the library can also provide a sets of rules to be applied.
 In such a rule, the user defines what to do with an element or attribute with a certain name.
 The set of rules can then be applied to a document, i.e. the rules are applied in the order of their definition.
-This is repeated, garanteeing that a rule is only apllied once to the same obejct, until no application takes places.
+This is repeated, garanteeing that a rule is only applied once to the same object (if not detached from the document and added again), until no application takes places.
 So elements can be added during apllication of a rule and then later be processed by the same or another rule.

 ### Other properties